bytestostring/nkn.ovh/API.md

 The method serves to delete nodes by IP addresses.

-- A key "NodesIp" must be set:
+- The key "NodesIp" must be set:
 If you use urlencoded request, the key must contain **string** with at least one IP address.
 Multiple IP addresses must be separated by comma.
 If you use json request, the key must contain **array of strings** with at least one IP address.
 Multiple IP addresses must be separate elements of the array.
-- A key "Hash" (string) must be set to valid Hash.
+- The key "Hash" (string) must be set to valid Hash.

 #### cURL example #1 (application/json), deleting multiple nodes: